 Choosing Between Hormone Replacement Therapy Options

-At the Blatman Health and Wellness Center we look at laboratory studies, symptoms, individual needs, and then help you understand these options before making an initial choice.
-If you have concerns about these issues, make your appointment today and let us help you balance your hormones to recover and maintain your body.
+At the Blatman Health and Wellness Center, we look at laboratory studies, symptoms, individual needs, and then help you understand these options before making an initial choice.
+Focused in regenerative medicine, our health and wellness clinic treats chronic pain, hormone conditions and other ailments with a mind toward holistic, sustainable healing.
+If you have concerns about these issues, make your appointment today and let us help you balance your hormones to recover and maintain whole-body comfort.